 Our fellowship program has produced dazzling intercultural connections.
 In 2011 Chantal Uwizera, a former refugee from the Rwandan genocide who was studying in Washington, teamed up with Maelanny Purwaningrum, an Indonesian student at Oslo University, to work on child labor in Nepal.
 In 2013, our first-ever fellows from Saudi Arabia and Syria worked with weavers at the Ain Leuh Weavers Cooperative in Morocco.
 The world looks less divisive when seen through the eyes of these remarkable young professionals.

 |Trail-blazers: The first cohort of summer interns in 2003, with Maria Carland from Georgetown University (far left) and Jeff Bernstein from the One Small Step Foundation.
 Jeff generously funded two of the internships.

-It is never easy to find funding for short-term fellowships, and among those who have given generously to AP or Fellows we would single out NGO partners like Vital Voices, Survivor Corps, and IANSA; benefactors like Cristy West, Herb Parsons, Pamela Omidyar and the Bliss family; AP Board members; university programs like Tufts, SIPA and Georgetown’s MSFS; and foundations like the Jessica Jennifer Cohen Foundation (JJCF).
+It is never easy to find funding for short-term fellowships, and among those who have given generously to AP or Fellows we would single out NGO partners like Vital Voices, Survivor Corps, and IANSA; benefactors like Cristy West, Herb Parsons, Pamela Omidyar and the Bliss family; AP Board members; university programs like Tufts, SIPA and Georgetown’s MSFS; and foundations like One Small Step and the Jessica Jennifer Cohen Foundation (JJCF).
 All have believed in our brand and helped to make it a success.

 Our thanks to AP staff members who have managed the program since 2003 – Richard Blane; Adriana Boscov; Evelina Hodgson; Stacy Kosko; Amy Burrows; Tassos Coulaloglou; Erin Lapham; and Karin Orr.
 We also thank the interns who have worked at AP and provided support to Fellows in the field from Washington.
 This has been a collaborative program from the start.
 Long may it last!